bwindsor/typed-config/README.md

 config = AppConfig(sources=[...])
 ```
 In this example we have three ways of casting:
 1. Not casting at all.
-This default to returning a `str`, but your IDE won't know that so if you want type hints use `cast=str`
+This defaults to returning a `str`, but your IDE won't know that so if you want type hints use `cast=str`
 2. Casting to an built in type which can take a string input and parse it, for example `int`
 3. Defining a custom function.
 Your function should take one string input and return one output of any type.
 To get type hint, just make sure your function has type annotations.
 4. Using a lambda expression.
 The type inference may or may not work depending on your expression, so if it doesn't just write it as a function with type annotations.